bv8904/ML-Projects/README.md

 # 🧠 Machine Learning Projects

 Welcome to the **ML-Projects** repository!
-This consolidated collection includes real-world machine learning projects built using Python, Jupyter Notebooks, and powerful ML libraries.
+This consolidated collection includes real-world machine learning projects built using Python, Google Collab, and powerful ML libraries.

 ---